Florida Pharmacy Technician Licensing Guide

 Do I need a license to work as a pharmacy technician in Florida?

 Yes.
-All pharmacy technicians in Florida must be registered and licensed with the Florida Board of Pharmacy.
+All pharmacy technicians in Florida must be registered with the Florida Board of Pharmacy before they can begin working in a pharmacy.

 What are the requirements to get a pharmacy technician license in Florida?